-- In a large kettle, combine the salt, brown sugar, sage, thyme, rosemary and 2 quarts water.
+- In a stockpot, combine the salt, brown sugar, sage, thyme, rosemary and 2 quarts water.
 Bring to a boil.
 Cook and stir until salt and sugar are dissolved.
 Remove from the heat.
 Add the cold water to cool the brine to room temperature.

 - Place a turkey-size oven roasting bag inside a second roasting bag; add turkey.
 Carefully pour cooled brine into bag.
 Squeeze out as much air as possible; seal bags and turn to coat.
 Place in a roasting pan.
 Refrigerate for 12-24 hours, turning occasionally.

 - Drain and discard brine; rinse turkey and pat dry.
 Tie drumsticks together.
 Place the remaining ingredients in a food processor; cover and process until smooth.
 With fingers, carefully loosen skin from turkey breast; rub half of the butter mixture under skin.
 Secure skin to underside of breast with toothpicks.
 Rub remaining butter mixture over skin.

 - Place turkey, breast side up, on a rack in a roasting pan.
 Bake at 450° for 30 minutes.
 Reduce heat to 325°; bake 3-1/4 to 3-3/4 hours longer or until thermometer reads 180°, basting occasionally with pan drippings.
 Cover loosely with foil if turkey browns too quickly.

 - Remove turkey to a serving platter; cover and let stand for 20 minutes before carving.